osdag-admin/Osdag/README.md

 ## <a id="user-content-license" class="anchor" href="#license" aria-hidden="true"></a> Copyright and license
 	(c) Copyright Osdag contributors 2017.
 	This program comes with ABSOLUTELY NO WARRANTY.
 This is free software, and you are welcome to redistribute it under certain conditions.
+See the
-See the License.txt file for details regarding the license.
+<a href="https://github.com/osdag-admin/Osdag/files/1123651/License.txt">License.txt</a> file for details regarding the license.
 	The beta version of Osdag is released under the terms and conditions of the GNU LESSER GENERAL PUBLIC LICENSE (LGPL) Version 3.